thephpleague/commonmark/docs/0.20/upgrading.md

 The `DocParser` class is now `final` as it was never intended to be extended, especially given how so much logic was in `private` methods.
 Any custom implementations should implement the new `DocParserInterface` interface instead.

 Additionally, the `getEnvironment()` method has been deprecated and excluded from that new interface, as it was only used internally by the `DocParser` and other better ways exist to obtain an environment where needed.

+## `AbstractInlineContainer`

+The `AbstractInlineContainer` class added an unnecessary level of inheritance and was therefore deprecated.
+If you previously extended this class, you should now extend from `AbstractInline` and override `isContainer()` to return `true`.